Nithesh005/RAG/README.md

 - The system will find relevant code snippets and explain them.

 ## Troubleshooting
-- If you get database errors, double-check your Supabase connection details.
-- For OpenAI errors, ensure your API key is correct and you have credits.
 - Make sure all dependencies are installed.

-Have fun exploring your code with AI!
+- If you encounter errors, check that Python is properly set up.